erikgrinaker/toydb/README.md

 $ (cd clusters/local && ./run.sh)
 ```

-A command-line REPL client can be built and used with the node on `localhost` port `9605`:
+A command-line client can be built and used with the node on `localhost` port `9605`:

 ```
 $ cargo run --release --bin toysql